FernandoAiresCastello/PTM/README.md

 - IF.LTE - if lesser or equal to
 - IF.EQS - if strings equal
 - IF.NEQS - if strings not equal
-- IF.KEY - if key is pressed
+- IF.KEY - if named key is pressed
 - ENDIF - terminate if block

 Math